 This shows that there is a marked variation in the percentage of women on dental boards.
-For example, only 12% of the members of the BDA PEC were women (as of December 2019).
-Whilst all the members of the Board of the British Society of Dental Hygiene and Therapy were women.
+For example, only 13% of the members of the BDA PEC were women (as of December 2019).
+Whilst all the members of the board of the British Society of Dental Hygiene and Therapy were women.

 We also looked at the NHS report into women on balanced boards.
-This group defined a balanced board as having between 40-60 per cent members of each gender.
-(2) When we used this definition, only the College of General Dentistry and The Faculty of Dental Surgery (Glasgow) boards were balanced.
+This group defined a balanced board as having between 40-60 percent members of each gender.(2) When we used this definition only the College of General Dentistry, the British Society of Restorative Dentistry and The Faculty of Dental Surgery (Glasgow) boards were balanced.

-Notably, only 9 out of 23 organisations had a board comprised of more than 50% women.
+Importantly, only 12 out of 26 organisations had a board comprised of more than 50% women.

-The responses of the boards to our questions on gender balance

-When we looked at the responses about the organisation's concerns on the gender balance, we. found the following:
+The responses of the boards to our questions on gender balance We then looked at the responses about the organisation's concerns on the gender balance.
+We found the following:

-- 1. All the Presidents/Chairs recognised that the gender balance of their Board was important. - 2.
+- 1. All the Presidents/Chairs recognised that the gender balance of their board was important. - 2.
 While they were concerned at any imbalance, they felt that the situation was slowly improving. - 3.
-In some cases, the gender profile of the Board tended to represent the overall profile of their members. - 4.
-In previous years their Board had been balanced, and it was not correct to take a cross-sectional viewpoint. - 5.
+In some cases, the gender profile of the board tended to represent the overall profile of their members. - 4.
+In previous years their board had been balanced and it was not correct to take a cross sectional viewpoint. - 5.
 As the gender mix in their membership became more balanced, they hoped that the profile of their boards would change.

-When they considered methods of changing the profile of their Board, several suggested that this was difficult because members were elected and not appointed.
+When they considered methods of changing the profile of their board, several suggested that this was difficult because members were elected and not appointed.
 As a result, any changes would only occur if more women stood for elections and were then voted for by the members.
 Many felt that this was not under their control.